underdogio/redux-rest-data/README.md

 ### Creating a data store

-In order to store data for a resource from your REST api, you need to create a data store for it.
+In order to store data for a resource from your REST API, you need to create a data store for it.

 ```typescript
 import { createDataStore } from '@underdogio/redux-rest-data'